passionHunter/Crypto-Currencies-/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+From YouTube i learned how to develop an flutter Application Based on MVP(Model View Presenter) model.It's just an UI.

 A few resources to get you started if this is your first Flutter project: